-Leimert Park: Roots & Branches of Los Angeles Jazz was released in 2008.
-It is the resulting album from the 2005 recording session and summit seen in the film.
-For a more full description see the notes for the CD listed below.
+Leimert Park: Roots & Branches of Los Angeles Jazz is the resulting album from the 2005 recording session and summit seen in the film (See CD notes below).

 By Horace Tapscott.
 From the 2005 session with Azar Lawrence on saxophone.
 "Horace told me the song refers to all the fallen warriors, of all time.
 Warriors in righteousness, not just in fighting" -Jesse Sharps from The Gathering film

 "Justice" by Abdu Salim was recorded live at The Jazz Bakery in November 2009 following the historic election of Barack Obama.
 It features Dwight Trible on voice and Jae Jai Kabasa opening with a role call of great African and Black leaders.

 Recorded during the historic summit and recording session shown in the film, and Independently released in 2008, this historic CD includes 11 pages of liner notes written by jazz writer and salon host Mimi Melnick covering the history of the musicians, the Leimert Park music scene, and the influence of Horace Tapscott's Pan Afrikan Peoples Akestra on this region of Los Angeles.
 It is truly a historical document!
 Buy the CD and you will also get a free download of Warriors All and Justice!
 (Only 300 CDs left)